This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - It feels like most of the medicine lands in your mouth or throat.

-- You run out of medicine before your next refill is due, or sooner than your caregiver says you should.
+- You run out of medicine before your next refill is due, or sooner than your healthcare provider says you should.

 - You have questions or concerns about your condition or care.